Control certificate functions#

 Lyapunov Stability

-Trajectories stay close to equilibrium if started nearby
+Trajectories remain close to equilibrium if they start nearby

 Asymptotic Stability